Ziegfeld Girl (film): Deleted song

-A musical number sung by Garland, "We Must Have Music", was deleted from the final film.
+A musical number sung by Garland, "We Must Have Music", was deleted from the final film in an effort to condense the running time.
 Only a fragment survives, as it was used in the MGM short A New Romance of Celluloid: We Must Have Music (1942).

+Release

+Loew's Inc. released Ziegfeld Girl in the United States on April 25, 1941.

+Home media

+Warner Bros.
+Home Entertainment released Ziegfeld Girl on DVD in 2004 as part of the Judy Garland Signature Collection.
+Warner released the film again on DVD in a standard edition in 2010.
+On June 7, 2022, the Warner Archive Collection issued the film in Blu-ray format.

+Reception

 Box office

 According to MGM records, the film earned $1,891,000 in the US and Canada and $1,210,000 elsewhere resulting in a profit of $532,000.

+Critical response

+Ziegfeld Girl was favorably reviewed by critics, with Lana Turner receiving particular notice for her portrayal of Sheila Regan.
+In a review published by Kinematograph Weekly, it was noted: "The part is [Turner's] big chance and she takes it.
+All the hopes, disillusionment and the follies of youth are crystallized in her vital, memorable, glamorous and appealing performance.

+The New York Times's review of the film uniformly praised the performances of Garland, Lamar, and Turner, but conceded that the film "emerges as another conventional musical show, only bigger...
+Ziegfeld Girl is another whirl on the same gorgeous merry-go-round, but with the horses slowing down."

 Accolades

 The film is recognized by American Film Institute in these lists: